 Below we explain how to perform this operation.
 However, before that, if you haven’t restarted your PC in a while, do that, as this will refresh the operating system and eliminate any corrupt temporary files causing the issue.
 Also, we suggest clicking three times anywhere on the black screen you see in Steam.
 Click the Friends & Chat option in your Steam Client if the screen is visible.

 Furthermore, if you use an external monitor to run Steam, use the main screen.
 Opt out of Steam beta and disable any cheat or hacking tools you might have.

 If these basic fixes did not help, move ahead and try the other fixes explained below:

 Method 1: Update Graphics Drivers

 Generally, outdated, corrupt, missing, or problematic drivers cause issues and degrade PC performance.
 Therefore, we recommend keeping drivers updated regularly.
-That said, updating video card drivers is the best way to fix the problem if you are encountering a Steam black screen issue.
+Updating video card drivers is the best way to fix the problem if you encounter a Steam black screen issue.

 Two different ways using which you can update video card drivers.

 The quickest way to update drivers on your PC is to use Advanced Driver Updater, a driver updating tool for Windows that searches your PC for obsolete, corrupt, and missing drivers.
 The tool to show the compatible updates cross-references the outdated driver with the most recent and suitable driver then downloaded and installed on your computer.
 To use Advanced Driver Updater, follow these steps: